web-platform-dx/web-features/docs/baseline.md

   If a web developer needs to support a globally uncommon or discontinued browser (e.g., Internet Explorer 11), then the developer needs to know the specific limitations of that browser, not a broad overview of developers’ most commonly required browsers.
   Baseline can’t be both.
 * **Identify support in assistive technology.**
-  Baseline should cover core accessibility support in browsers but it does not cover support in assistive tools (e.g., screen magnifiers, screen readers, alternative keyboards) that may be used along a browser to meet the requirements of people with disabilities.
+  Baseline does not cover support in assistive technology (AT), which includes screen readers, screen magnifiers, voice control, and so on.
   See also: [Future considerations](#future-considerations).
 * **Identify support in non-web environments.**
   Developers use web technologies in non-web settings, such as JavaScript in Node.js, Web APIs in Deno, or HTML and CSS in Electron-based applications.